uncomplicate/clojurecl/articles/getting_started.md

 * CPUs from Intel, AMD, ARM etc;
 * Computing accelerators and embedded devices (Intel Xeon Phi, Parallella, etc.).

+If you need higher-level high performance functionality, such as matrix computations, try [Neanderthal](http://neanderthal.uncomplicate.org).

 ### On the TODO List

 * Images